This Trauma Surgeon Survived Gun Violence. Now He's Taking On The NRA

 Maybe that's why he felt the need to do something when the NRA tweeted on Nov.
 7, "Someone should tell self-important anti-gun doctors to stay in their lane," in response to the American College of Physicians' position paper on reducing firearm injuries and deaths.

 "My first reaction was kind of incensed," Sakran says of the NRA's tweet.
-Then, he sprung into action, creating the Twitter account @ThisIsOurLane and encouraging other medical professionals to share their experiences treating victims of gun violence.
+Then, he sprang into action, creating the Twitter account @ThisIsOurLane and encouraging other medical professionals to share their experiences treating victims of gun violence.

 As a Trauma Surgeon and survivor of #GunViolence I cannot believe the audacity of the @NRA to make such a divisive statement.— Joseph Sakran (@JosephSakran) November 7, 2018